As a software developer, I can guarantee you one thing for sure: you are going to spend a great deal of time debugging code.

 There are certain constants in life which are unavoidable: death, taxes, and programmers creating bugs.

-Since so much of your time will be spent debugging code, it’s probably a good idea to be good at debugging, don’t ya think?
+Since so much of your time will be spent debugging code, it’s probably a good idea for a developer to be good at debugging, don’t ya think?

 Unfortunately, many developers—even highly experienced ones—tend to, well… suck.